Abathargh/shimmer-listener/README.md

 ```

 This is an example of the simplest application that just prints the incoming data instances in Master Mode, with
-a slave mote that runs the simple_accel app:
+a slave mote that runs its app that implements the shimmer-listener presentation protocol:

 ```python
 from shimmer_listener import bt_init, bt_listen, bt_close, BtMode